 The idea is pretty straightforward: Instead of throwing every item you own into one bag, you strategically pick 10 to 12 quality items that can be mixed and matched to dress up or down.

-"You should focus on versatile pieces that don’t wrinkle, can keep you warm, withstand water and can be worn from day to night," added style expert Melissa Chataigne.
+"You should focus on versatile pieces that don’t wrinkle, can keep you warm, withstand water and can be worn from day to night," adds style expert Melissa Chataigne.
 Try keeping all of your items within one color palette, to make styling easy, she said.

-Spring travel capsule wardrobe
+13 essentials for your travel capsule wardrobe

 Chataigne likes Numi's stylish tops which feature a moisture-wicking gusset under the armpits and are made with a thermo-regulating TENCEL material.
 You can choose between a variety of styles, from tees to bodysuits and crop tops, but you can't go wrong with the brand's top-selling Signature shirt.
 It comes in five neutral colors and can be worn under a jumpsuit or styled with a pair of shorts or pants.